 I recommend seeing your doctor and getting a prescription for the drug, as that’s the cheapest way to get it.
 You can get the drug from online pharmacies too.
 But that’s not recommended as you never know what you’re getting and could be dangerous.

 There are horror stories all over the internet of users who gained persistent erectile dysfunction even years after quitting the drug, experiencing what’s called post finasteride syndrome.
-This is because DHT is responsible for modulating libido, and there are DHT receptors in the penis.
-Some people have claimed to have cured themselves of post finasteride syndrome by applying a DHT cream to the shaft of the penis.
+This is because DHT is responsible for modulating libido, and there are DHT receptors in your reproductive organ.
+Some people have claimed to have cured themselves of post finasteride syndrome by applying a DHT cream right to the shaft.
 But either way, if you do get side effects, they will go away.

 So does finasteride cause ED?
 Yes, it inhibits DHT which controls libido, so it can.
 However, the far larger component of this is psychological.
 A study by Mondaini et al showed that the nocebo effect is extremely prevalent in cases of erectile dysfunction.
 With the placebo effect, the treatment only works because you believe it works.
 The nocebo effect is the opposite: you experience a negative effect of the drug only because you think you should experience it.